aeshna-cyanea/logseq-meta/pages/wishlist.md

 				- then if it gets moved, the parents are updated!
 		- "quietly" link to a page such that the edge doesn't show up in graph visualization id:: 676200f1-fb2a-4c1f-a4de-ea3294bc7d06
-- undo-tree

-  some wonderful guy tried and failed to get it into vscode (after a valiant attempt, see [the back and forth on this issue](https://github.com/microsoft/vscode/issues/20889))
 - add an option to make automated scrolling instant, but have the scrollbar catch up smoothly while leaving a visual "shadow" at its point of origin.
 	- this way i can get to my content instantly when i know where i'm going, but if i'm taken somewhere unexpected (either bug or fatfinger) then i can check the scrollbar to see where i came from and reorient
 - plugin wishlist (roughly sorted by desirability)